 If you don’t get helpful answers from your health care provider, please ask for a referral to a specialist.

 Sex again after delivering a baby can feel daunting and stressful.
 Go at your own pace, talk to your partner about how you are feeling and be patient with one another.
-Soon enough you’ll have your groove back.
+Soon enough you’ll have your groove back in your sex life.